me-redteam/methodologies/target_discovery/README.md

 ```

 ## **8- Forwards DNS Bruteforcing on subdomain name:**
-To discover subdomains and it IP addresses.
+To find the discovered subdomains IP addresses.

 Tool: